Subscribe to Modern Marketing Engine

 Selling Behaviors Must Change Because Customers Don’t Buy Like They Used To

-Sales organizations must shift their mindset to implement social selling as a consistent practice.
+Sales organizations must as a consistent practice.
 In the first of five episodes, leaders at SAP reveal how they train their teams in social selling, how they keep the momentum going after the training, and how they empower and equip them to engage in ways that are genuinely beneficial to potential customers.#SocialSelling - #Salespeople become trusted advisors to future #customers Listen to #SBEshow w/ @bernieborges @sbengine #CMO #SalesLeaders #SocialSales @michaelnlabate @PalumboEnrico @talentsavvy @meisShaily @pmlurieClick To Tweet

 Social Selling Requires A Cultural Shift: Here’s How SAP is Making That Shift

-This episode highlights four different leaders from the SAP team and their responses to some questions relating to social selling.
+This episode highlights four different leaders from the SAP team and their responses to some social selling questions.
 When asked how they are helping their teams make the shift from analog thinking to digital thinking, these were the points they shared:

 Mark Havercroft says he encourages his team to look at the world around them from the perspective of the individuals they want to serve as customers.
 They need to observe how people engage with the digital world around them and even use their personal consumer journey in the digital world to reflect on what they can do to become a resource to others.
 The goal is for the salesperson to become part of a network of trusted advisors in advance of the transaction, via social media.

 Enrico Palumbo explains that he begins the cultural shift the first day of training with new team members.
 He helps them understand how the things they post and recommend on social media are a reflection of the company.
 He desires to help them fine-tune their messaging and sharing practices to improve their personal brand and promote the company in a positive light.